-I’d like to think ‘in a box’ first, with some sort of instructions or guideline, I am able to start the brainstorming and begin putting down sketches.
+I’d like to think ‘in a box’ first, with some sort of instructions or guideline, then I am able to start the brainstorming and begin putting down sketches.
 I usually do the roughs on paper with graphite or colored pencil, after four or five sketches, I’ll have a pretty good idea about what I would do for the final.
-Then depends on the project, whether it requires a color rough or not, otherwise I will take it to photoshop and start working on it.
-Before I deliver the final work, I would give it some time to stay away from the work, that way I won’t be too blind for staring at the work longer that I should.
+Then depends on the project, whether it requires a color rough or not, otherwise, I will take it to photoshop and start working on it.
+Before I deliver the final work, I would give it some time and stay away from the work.
+That way, I won’t be too blinded for staring at the work longer than I should.
 I am also trying not to develop a static process every time I make something new.

 5. Who and/or what inspires your work?

 A long list of fellow artists!
 Lately, I am really into the work of the Scottish painter Peter Doig, I like his way of painting a scenery so vividly and almost dreamlike.
 I believe that only people who get fulfilment or make a living out of creativity will rely on inspiration, but it is more likely a process you can develop over time and the more experiences you have, you won’t feel the need to be ‘inspired’, it is something within you and waiting for you to be discovered.
 So we should always pay attention to the world outside of art.

 6. What role does art play in your life?
 How does it change the way you view the world?

 I think it also shapes the way I view the world since I’ve been using art to express myself for a long time now.
 It taught me a lot of things.
 Connections with other people used to trigger and overwhelm me.
 I’ve learnt a way to view it differently and I am paying more attention to other subjects in life now, but art is omnipresent.

 8. Where do you see yourself in five years?

 In my own studio, experienced in different fields in art, because I am always open to new possibilities.
 The things that are not capable of bringing me joy now, I hope it will be in five years.